Master of Arts in Art Education

 All MA in Art Education candidates are required to attend a thesis advisory committee review, publicly present their completed thesis project, and submit a final thesis to the library in order to graduate.

 A key concept in the MAAE program is that of the critical citizen—an individual who is self-reflective, has a deep concern for the lives of others, and actively questions and challenges the social, political, and cultural structures and discourses that comprise everyday life.
 Critical citizenship constitutes the active, democratic engagement of educators and learners in the production and exchange of all forms of social and cultural communication.

 Fieldwork, Practical Experience, and Outcomes

-Students actively engage in professional practice during their course of study through a fieldwork component which may be located at a museum, community organization, arts education organization, nonprofit, or other site directly related to the individual student's career goals or interests.
+Students in the Art Education graduate program actively engage in professional practice during their course of study through a fieldwork component which may be located at a museum, community organization, arts education organization, nonprofit, or other site directly related to the individual student's career goals or interests.

 Additionally, the program's location in Chicago offers myriad opportunities to interpret and teach art, design, and visual culture in diverse community settings.
 The accomplishments of our graduates are many.
 Recent MAAE students have worked at the Art Institute of Chicago; Museum of Contemporary Art, Chicago; Children's Museum; Chicago Park District; Chicago Public Schools; Street-Level Youth Media; Project Onward; Insight Arts; Rumble Arts Center; South Side Community Art Center; Young Chicago Authors; Louder Than A Bomb; the Resource Center; Trilogy Behavioral Healthcare; Harold Washington Library; Birmingham Southern College; Story Catchers Theatre; Batavia Artists Association; Hubbard Street Dance; Little Village High School; and NEXT.cc.